mszkb/fido2-guide/README.md

 # FIDO Guide

+> The Readme and all documentation is in german.
+In future it will also be published in several languages.

 Der FIDO Guide ist eine Datenbank und eine Übersichtsseite von allen vorhandenen FIDO zertifizierten Sicherheitsschlüssel.
 Die Datenbank ist dabei eine einfache JSON Datei um so die Collaboration zu ermöglichen.